BaristaLabs/chrome-dev-tools-generator/README.md

 Also, while this project has a prebuilt template targeting .Net, it's also possible to customize the template to generate wrappers in other languages.

+If you just don't care and want a chrome developer tools library for C#/dotnet, grab the generated output from [here](http://github.com/BaristaLabs/chrome-dev-tools-sample).

  ## Requirements:

   - Chrome